ProcessorMicro/bash-functions/README.md

 The `ASK` set of functions provide mechanisms for asking a question and verifying the response.
 The ASK prompt is fully configurable.
 Acceptable responses can be specified with the -C "CHOICES" option.
 `ASK_WITH_MENU` presents a menu created from an array or from a argument list.
-ASK can interact with the user with a test-based interface or a GUI dialog box interface.
+ASK can interact with the user with a text-based interface or a GUI dialog box interface.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[top](#top)&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[contents](#contents)&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[bottom](#bottom)